-As part of the formation transaction described in more detail elsewhere in this prospectus, MOF LP and MOF LTD contributed the Loan Assets with a combined fair value, plus payment-in-kind interest and accrued interest thereon, of approximately \$84.95 million in exchange for 5,759,356 shares of our common stock at \$14.75 per share.
+As part of the formation transaction described in more detail elsewhere in this prospectus, MOF LP and MOF LTD will contribute the Loan Assets with a combined fair value of approximately \$84 million in exchange for 5,743,946 shares of our common stock at \$14.75 per share, regardless of what the initial public offering price is.
 These participation interests were acquired by MOF LP and MOF LTD from the affiliate of Medley Capital, and represent an economic interest in the related secured loan held by the affiliate of Medley Capital.
-Because we hold participation interests in these secured loans, we have a contractual relationship only with the affiliate of Medley Capital and not with these middle market companies.
-However, we have certain contractual rights under the loan participations that require an affiliate of Medley Capital to obtain our consent prior to taking various actions relating to the loans.
+Because we will hold participation interests in these secured loans, we will have a contractual relationship only with the affiliate of Medley Capital and not with these middle market companies.
+However, we will have certain contractual rights under the loan participations that require an affiliate of Medley Capital to obtain our consent prior to taking various actions relating to the loans.
 See "Risks - Risks Related to Our Business - There are significant potential conflicts of interest that could affect our investment returns" and "Risks - Risks Related to Our Investments - Our current investment portfolio is comprised of indirect interests in six loans rather than direct interests in the loans, which subjects us to additional risks".
-Immediately prior to this offering, the Loan Assets were held in MOF I BDC, a recently formed Delaware LLC, which became a wholly owned subsidiary of the Company.
+Immediately prior to this offering, the Loan Assets will be held in MOF I BDC, a recently formed Delaware LLC, which will become a wholly owned subsidiary of the Company.